Katrina Kaif: I have had my share of tough times and hardships...

-Katrina Kaif and Aditya Roy Kapur talk about dance, live-in relationships and publicity gimmicks as they get set for their next film 'Fitoor', a crucial film for their respective careers
+Katrina Kaif and Aditya Roy Kapur in an exclusive interview talk about dance, live-in relationships and publicity gimmicks as they get set for their next film 'Fitoor', a crucial film for their respective careers

 Q. The 'Pashmina' song has created a lot of buzz for the choreography.
 Looks like a intense practice went into it...